danmolloy/music-ed/README.md

-# Music-Ed
+# Aural Gymnasium

-Music-ed is a resource for anyone looking to improve their musicianship.
-This is an ongoing project.
+## Overview
+One of the most useful skills for a musician is the ability to aurally recognize intervals (the distance between notes).
+The Aural Gymnasium is a free resource for anyone to develop this skill.

 ## Features
-Tests on a variety of aural skills, namely:
+The user is presented with about 40 challenges, covering the following areas:
   - Melodic intervals
   - Harmonic intervals
   - Triads
   - Basic four-note chords

-Enter answers with onscreen piano keyboard.
+The user will hear tones (created with Tone.js) and will submit what they believe they heard via an onscreen piano keyboard.

+On top of this, the user can create an account to track their progress, review their recent activity and see their daily streak.

 ## Stack
 - Next JS
 - Tone.js
 - Tailwind

-## To Do
-[] Add log in options
-[] About page
-[] Home page
-[] Add clock to exercises
+- NextAuth
+- Prisma
+- PostGresQL
+- Nodemailer
+- Formik and Yup